 Ramkhamhaeng National Park

-Those who would like to stay longer in the region will find other attractions nearby.
+Those who would like to stay longer in the region of Sukhothai will find other attractions nearby.
 For example, I wanted to visit Ramkhamhaeng National Park, but unfortunately the weather didn’t cooperate, and I continued my journey.
 In the national park there is the possibility to hike up an exciting path through the jungle and camp at the summit.
 In the morning you have an incredible view of the area and with a little luck you can look over the clouds.
 Tents and equipment can even be rented from the rangers at the entrance.
 There are also several waterfalls in the national park, such as the Sai Rung waterfall, Lam Kaew waterfall or Hin Lang waterfall.

 Si Satchanalai Historical Park